Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 Nurse tanks are non-DOT specification cargo tanks used to transport and apply anhydrous ammonia fertilizers.
 The HMR authorize the use of nurse tanks operated by private motor carriers exclusively for agricultural purposes provided that the nurse tank: (1) Has a minimum design pressure of 250 psig and meets the requirements of Section VIII of the ASME code in effect at the time the nurse tank was manufactured; (2) is equipped with pressure relief valves; (3) has a capacity of 3,000 gallons or less; (4) is loaded to a filling density no greater than 56 percent; and (5) is securely mounted on a farm wagon.
 Because they are non-DOT specification containers, nurse tanks that are not operating under a special permit are not subject to periodic inspection, testing, or requalification requirements.

 Nurse tanks mounted on field trucks.
 SP 10950 authorizes the use of a nurse tank securely mounted on a field truck.
 Field trucks are specifically designed and equipped to improve safety and efficiency by being more maneuverable and more stable than a farm wagon when moving over hilly terrain.
 A definition for field trucks is specified in § 173.315 as new paragraph (m)(3)(iv).
-These trucks are operated in remote rural areas in eastern Washington, Oregon, and northern Idaho within a short distance of the fertilizer distribution point.
+These trucks are operated in remote Start Printed Page 5488rural areas in eastern Washington, Oregon, and northern Idaho within a short distance of the fertilizer distribution point.
 The special permit has been in effect since 1993 and has been utilized by over one hundred grantees.
 A review of the Hazardous Materials Incident Data library did not reveal any incidents related to this special permit since the date of its issuance.
 Tanks operated under this special permit are subject to the periodic testing requirements under Subpart E of Part 180.

 The American Trucking Associations (ATA) supports the incorporation of the provisions in SP 10950 into the HMR.
 However, the organization requests that registration be a requirement, stating that PHMSA would lose the ability to track transporters of anhydrous ammonia and other hazardous materials without such a requirement, thereby losing its ability to quantify safety performance, collect data, initiate investigations and pursue enforcement actions.
 We believe ATA misread SP 10590 as excepting the permit holder from registration requirements.
 This is not the case.
 The special permit specifically states in Item 11, third bullet, that the permit holders must comply with the registration requirements.